ros2/design/articles/ros2_threat_model.md

 </table>
 </div>

-*TurtleBot Threat Diagram - An attacker deploys a malicious node on the robot *
+#### TurtleBot Threat Diagram: An attacker deploys a malicious node on the robot

 This diagram details how code is built and deployed for the “An attacker deploys a malicious node on the robot” attack.

 ![Signing Service Mitigation](ros2_threat_model/signing_service_mitigation.jpg)
 [Diagram Source (draw.io)](ros2_threat_model/signing_service_mitigation.xml)